Are applied psychology students positive about remote learning?

-Yes, relative to the sector benchmark students on applied psychology are more upbeat about remote delivery, although they still ask for transparent assessment and a stable online rhythm.
-Across the National Student Survey (NSS) open‑text comments, sentiment for the remote learning theme is mildly negative overall (index −3.4), whereas the applied psychology cohort records a small positive signal on remote delivery (+5.5) and a majority positive balance of comments (51.6% positive).
-This sits within a sector lens that collates student views on online delivery and within applied psychology, a Common Aggregation Hierarchy subject area used across UK higher education to compare experience by discipline.
-Students consistently praise their teaching staff (+43.7) but highlight the need for more usable feedback processes, with feedback making up 8.6% of all comments.
+Across the National Student Survey (NSS) open‑text comments (see our NSS open-text analysis methodology), sentiment for the remote learning theme is mildly negative overall (index −3.4).
+The applied psychology cohort, however, shows a small positive signal on remote delivery (+5.5), with 51.6% of comments positive.
+This analysis sits within a sector lens on online delivery and within applied psychology, a Common Aggregation Hierarchy (CAH) subject area used across UK higher education to compare experience by discipline.
+Students consistently praise teaching staff (+43.7) but highlight the need for feedback processes that feel usable.
+Feedback makes up 8.6% of all comments.

 How do applied psychology students experience remote learning?